 Dr Carlee Van Dyk completed her medical degree at Monash University in 2010.
-She spent many years working in hospitals before making the move to Sports Medicine, commencing her specialist training in 2016.
+She spent many years working in hospital emergency departments before making the move to Sports Medicine, commencing work in AFL football in 2014, and commencing her specialist training in thereafter.

 Career Highlights / Affiliations / Associations